f5devcentral/bigip_automation_examples/bigip/workflow-guides/Migration/Migrating_BIG_IP_from_VMware_to_Nutanix.rst

 .. image:: ./Assets/license_install.jpg

-9. Upload the saved UCS file to Nutanix BIGIP-2 and load it using the
+9. Upload the saved UCS file to Nutanix BIGIP-2 and load it using the **no-license** option.

 .. image:: ./Assets/uploading_license.jpg